2018/2019 Academic Year

 The Pre-sessional Programme Tuition fees for 2018/2019 per Phase are:

-Phase 5 tuition only - £2100 (on campus accommodation fees will need to be added - see below)
+Phase 5 tuition only - £2100 (on campus accommodation fees - see below)

 For Phases 1, 2 and 3, accommodation may be difficult to find so please ensure that you allow yourself plenty of time to secure suitable accommodation.
 Further information on Warwick accommodation can be found here: Warwick Accommodation